 There are suppliers that collect water directly from deep mountain springs and test it for purity.
 Then some suppliers put tap water in bottles and sell it as being natural.
 You have to be able to distinguish the good from the bad.

 Who should you trust?

 Is it safe?

-If raw water is sold or provided as a service, it should be checked to determine if it is safe for human consumption, but the government should not impose restrictions and say we cannot harvest our own water.
+If raw water is sold or provided as a service, they should check it to determine if it is safe for human consumption, but the government should not impose restrictions and say we cannot harvest our own water.
 Big water companies want to restrict our freedom of choice, no way!